-They are super cute!
-And fun!
-And I love the neat trick for not wasting cake and making it easy for the kids to help with.
+Aren’t they just super fun!
+Plus I love the neat trick for not wasting cake and making it easy to put together for a party.
 I’ll hand it over to Meaghan.

 Hi, Sprinkles & Sprouts readers!
 My name is Meaghan and I blog over at Cook.
 Craft.
 Love. where I share mostly sweet treats, simple meals, and tasty snacks.
 But occasionally you’ll see a random printable or craft idea running around.
 I’m super excited to be here today sharing this fun and easy recipe for mini rainbow cakes with you!

-I’ve been wanting to make these fun little rainbow cakes for awhile and finally got around to it when Claire asked me if I would share a St. Patrick’s Day sweet with y’all.
-They’re so easy that you can plunk the kids down in the kitchen and have them go to town on this recipe.
+I’ve been wanting to make these fun little rainbow cakes for awhile and finally got around to it when Claire asked me if I would share a cake recipe with y’all.
+They’re so easy that you can easily make these when you are getting ready for a party.
 Light assembly required. 😉

 These fun and bright cakes are made with cupcakes!
 I like doing mini naked cakes this way because they result in much less wasted cake.
 No one likes wasted cake.
 Plus this makes for a lot less clean up and a lot less time in the kitchen.
 Unless you enjoy making 6 different batches of cake.